-Using commands from the base IMAP specification, replacement of a message involves three separate commands issued in serial fashion; APPEND, STORE, EXPUNGE.
+Since there is no replace function in the base IMAP specification, clients have instead had to use a combination of three separate commands issued in serial fashion; APPEND, STORE, EXPUNGE.
 Pipelining of these three commands is not recommended since failure of any individual command should prevent subsequent commands from being executed lest the original message version be lost.
-The REPLACE command is intended to provide an atomic alternative to the existing non-atomic sequence.